hurui200320/TERRA/README.md

 # TERRA
-TERRA: Java implementation of Kademlia DHT client.
+TERRA: A Kotlin implementation of Kademlia DHT client.

 ## Current state
 + Using weupnp as upnp lib.
 Worked with NETGEAR R7800.